 Stormwater is a significant source of pollutants to the Columbia River and its tributaries.
 We work with schools and communities to reconfigure schoolyards, parking lots, streets, and other impermeable surfaces to allow stormwater to infiltrate into the ground, rather than running directly into our streams and rivers.

-Below are several stormwater projects we have completed throughout the years.
+Below are several stormwater projects we are currently working on and have completed throughout the years.

-Boise-Eliot/Humboldt School in North Portland had a sizeable playground, but it also had a lot of asphalt and lacked large green spaces for active play.
-In 2018, the Estuary Partnership partnered with the school and Depave to remove 6,700 square feet of asphalt from their school grounds.
+Boise-Eliot/Humboldt School in North Portland had too much asphalt and not enough grass.
+In 2018, the Estuary Partnership partnered with the school and Depave to remove 8,800 square feet of asphalt from their school grounds.